lawrencewoodman/rulehunter/CONTRIBUTING.md

 Copyright (c) 2014 Alexander Farkas (aFarkas).

 This is dual licensed under the MIT and GPL version 2 licence.
-For the sake of Rulehunter we will take it to be the MIT license as this makes it easier to combine with the Affero GPL version 3 license that Rulehunter is licenced under.
+For the sake of Rulehunter we will take it to be the MIT license as this matches the type of licence used by Rulehunter.
 For details see the licence file in `support/html5shiv`.

 #### Respond